Kirkwood Club Handbook

 Groups that fail to meet the minimum qualifications to form a club, or those failing to submit an updated roster and constitution, will be considered inactive.
 Inactive clubs are not able to post flyers, reserve space, or host any meetings or activities until becoming active.

-Any group that has been inactive for longer than the period of one year OR has a new advisor needs to start with a new club application.
+Any group that has been inactive for longer than the period of one year needs to start with a new club application.
+Clubs that have a gap of advisors will also require the club to begin with a new club application.
 Clubs active within the last year that have the same advisor do not need to submit a new club application; however, they must update their constitution and complete club requirements before active status is granted.
+Clubs that are changing advisors with a proper handoff does not need to complete a new club application.
 Student Life can grant pending status to any inactive club for the sole purpose of hosting an informational meeting, but the group must meet the minimum qualifications prior to pending status approval.

 • been found to violate the rules and regulations of this club and organization handbook and/or the policies and procedures set forth by Kirkwood Community College.